linera-io/linera-protocol/CLI.md

 Simulate the execution of one block made of pending messages from the local inbox, then read the native-token balance of the account from the local state.

-The balance does not reflect messages that have not been synchronized from validators yet.
+NOTE: The balance does not reflect messages that have not been synchronized from validators yet.
 Call `linera sync` first to do so.

 **Usage:** `linera query-balance [ACCOUNT]`